 The cipher, representing longevity, is beautifully drawn on a large scroll then suspended in the hallway of the home, it has a place of honour.
 The family worships it as some kind of God, they burn incense, candles and make offerings.
 They pray in front of it and are very superstitious in their reverence, believing they will be promised a long life, prosper, have health, happiness and abundance.
 This character is drawn on gilt paper and sent as a gift to those celebrating their sixtieth birthday.

 The Pah-kwa or Eight Diagrams, are placed above the entrance to the home, they are mystical symbols, promising good luck, wellbeing and protection from evil spirits.
 The charm known as the “Ivie Poisons,” is used for protection and exorcising.
 It is hung on the fifth day of the fifth month.

 Charms for any conceivable reason, or occasion, can be created by the Buddhist priests and Taoists.
-Your intention when using a charm, along with the magickal elements called upon, activate the power held within.
+Your intention when using a charm, along with the magical elements called upon, activates the power held within.